For research use only

 MCA-RH 7777 rat liver carcinoma line expresses AFP and H3R, shows glucocorticoid-regulated proliferation, and models hepatocellular carcinoma in vitro.

-MCA-RH 7777 is an animal cell line that was originally isolated from the liver tissue of a female rat with hepatocellular carcinoma.
-MCA-RH 7777 exhibits epithelial-like morphology with a distinctive fusiform and polygonal appearance and loosely adherent culture properties.
-In vitro, the McA-RH 7777 cells express glucocorticoid and α-fetoprotein (AFP).
-The glucocorticoid treatment may increase the cell proliferation and inhibit alpha-fetoprotein production.
-MCA-RH 7777 expresses both H3-receptor (H3R) transcripts and proteins; its proliferation is modulated by HA via interactions with autoinhibitory H3Rs.
+MCA-RH 7777 is rat hepatoma cell line originally isolated from the liver tissue of a female Buffalo strain rat with N‑2 fluorenylphthalamic acid‑induced liver tumor (Morris hepatoma 7777).
+The cells exhibit epithelial-like morphology with a distinctive fusiform and polygonal appearance and loosely adherent culture properties.
+In vitro, the McA-RH 7777 cells express glucocorticoid and α-fetoprotein (AFP) and glucocorticoid receptor transcripts and protein, with proliferative response modulated by glucocorticoid exposure.
+The glucocorticoid treatment may increase the cell proliferation and inhibit AFP production.
+MCA-RH 7777 expresses both H3-receptor (H3R) transcripts and proteins, its proliferation is modulated by HA via interactions with autoinhibitory H3Rs.
+Gene expression reflects hepatocyte transformation, and the line retains tumorigenic phenotype in vivo with high tumor take rates in immunocompetent rat models.

 | Product Code | McA-RH 7777; MCA-RH 7777; McArdle RH-7777; McARH7777; RH7777; Mc Ardle 7777 |